'Difficult being a young girl these days'

 Video

-Dove Cameron, who stars in the latest Disney's Descendants film, describes the difficulty of balancing her own personality with people's desire for her to be a role model.
+Dove Cameron describes balancing her own personality with people's desire for her to be a role model.

-Ms Cameron, who plays 'Mal' the daughter of Maleficent, has become a household name through the Disney shows she has starred in, earning her millions of fans.

-Starring most of the original cast, the third instalment sees the main characters return to their birthplace.

 -